Tabletop RPG advice for little dragons

 Ranger

 Rangers are nature-themed half-casters who use their magic mostly to enhance their attacks.
 They make excellent archers, but melee builds are also possible.
-They typically have a high Wisdom score, making them excellent at scouting and tracking, and have some of the Druid flavor while still having a strong martial striking ability.
-The biggest reason to play a Ranger, though, is just because you want to play a Ranger—they’re very flavorful, and no other class captures the idea of a hunter tracking their prey through the woods like this class.
+They typically have a high Wisdom score, making them excellent at scouting and tracking, and have some of the Druid flavor while still having a strong, martial striking ability.
+The biggest reason to play a Ranger is just because you want to play a Ranger—they’re very flavorful, and no other class captures the idea of a hunter tracking their prey through the woods like this class.
 They also get along well with animals.

 Primary Stat: Strength or Dexterity, and Wisdom